achristen/Meteobike/readme.md

 Use the e-Paper version of the Meteobike program called `meteobike_epaper.py` which can be found [here](https://github.com/achristen/Meteobike/blob/master/Code/meteobike_epaper.py).

-Place the file `meteobike_epaper.py`.
+Place the file `meteobike_epaper.py` on the Raspberry Pi's desktop.
+Open the file and change on lines 41 - 46 the system-specific information (your Meteobike No, your name, and [calibration coefficients](https://github.com/achristen/Meteobike/tree/master/Sensor-Calibration/2020))

+	raspberryid = "52" # enter your raspberry's number
+	studentname = "Andreas" # enter your first name - no spaces and no special characters temperature_cal_a1 = 1.00000 # enter the calibration coefficient slope for temperature temperature_cal_a0 = 0.00000 # enter the calibration coefficient offset for temperature vappress_cal_a1 = 1.00000 # enter the calibration coefficient slope for vapour pressure
+	vappress_cal_a0 = 0.00000 # enter the calibration coefficient offset for vapour pressure

 You can start the e-Paper version of Meteobike by typing the following command into LXTerminal:

 $ python ~/Desktop/meteobike_epaper.py